Feral cats in Istanbul: Law

-Before 2021 the Turkish law defined animals (strays and pets) as “commodities”, rather than "living beings".
+Before 2021, the Turkish law defined animals (strays and pets) as "commodities", rather than "living beings".
 This classification was criticized by animal rights activists, as it led to perceived lenient penalties against animal cruelty.
 According to the proposition that was accepted in 2021, pets and stray animals were given "living being" status, which allows from six months up to four years jail sentences for crimes against animals.
 The law also mandates the sterilization of all stray animals in Turkey.

 In 2019 a Japanese national was deported from Turkey after he admitted to killing and eating 5 stray cats in Küçükçekmece, which gained widespread outrage in both countries.

 Cat life in Istanbul

-Istanbulites share the streets of the city with approximately 125,000 cats.
-Moreover, these are just stray cats alone; when house cats are included, it is estimated that an average of 200,000 cats live in this city.
-Cats are known to enjoy a very comfortable life in this city.
+Approximately 125,000 stray cats are thought to live in Istanbul.
+When house cats are included, it is estimated that 200,000 cats live in Istanbul.
+Street cats are thought to enjoy a comfortable life in the city.

 Generally, every street in Istanbul has cats that are familiar to locals.
-In these streets, tiny “cat houses” have been prepared for stray cats.
+In these streets, tiny "cat houses" have been prepared for stray cats.
 Neighborhood residents place food and water containers in front of their houses to feed stray cats.

-The Municipality of Istanbul has placed vending machines for cats & dogs in many parts of the city.
-There are quite a few cats around these vending machines.
+The Municipality of Istanbul has placed vending machines for cats and dogs in many parts of the city; there are many cats around these vending machines.
 Citizens passing by put coins into these machines, ensuring that cats and dogs are fed.

-Stray cats can be seen in many places in Istanbul, whether in university classrooms, on the ferry, on the bus seat, or on the subway, with no one bothering them.
+Stray cats can be seen in many places in Istanbul, whether in university classrooms, on ferries, buses, or subway trains, with no one bothering them.

 In popular culture and media

 Feral cats of Istanbul have been represented in various media.
-Social media is noted to be a particular medium that Istanbul's cats gained popularity.
+Social media is noted to be a particular medium in which Istanbul's cats gained popularity.

 Critically acclaimed 2016 Turkish documentary film Kedi centers around several stray cats that live in the city.
 Etsuko Shundo's 2015 children's book Searching for a Cat in Istanbul (Japanese: イスタンブルで猫さがし) concerns with the search of a stray Turkish Van cat by students attending the Istanbul Japanese School.

-Tombili became internationally known due to a photograph that showing her reclining on the pavement, and after her death she was honored with a statue.
+Tombili became internationally known due to a photograph that showed her reclining on the pavement, and after her death she was honored with a statue.

 Gli was born in and raised in the Hagia Sophia, gaining the attention of visiting tourists.